Syke8/ankama_launcher/README.md

 <br/>

 # Ankama Launcher
- Ankama launcher made with Flutter with a more "Ankama-esque" touch so it doesn't feel like a generic launcher in the menus and more like a warmer one.
+ Ankama launcher with a more personal touch so it doesn't feel like a generic launcher and more like a warmer one.

 <br/>